 This bread is great with both sweet and savory toppings—serve it alongside a harvest-themed board filled with cheeses, nuts, dried fruits, and jams.
 It’s also great for dipping into soups and leftovers make delicious French toast.

-Store your bread in a zip top bag at room temperature for up to five days.
+Store your bread in a zip-top bag at room temperature for up to 5 days.
 Here are instructions on how to freeze bread.

 More Treats to Bake with Pumpkin Purée

 - Pumpkin Cinnamon Rolls with Cream Cheese Frosting

 Pumpkin Sourdough Bread

 At first glance, this recipe may seem ambitious, but most of the effort is in waiting for the dough to rise and learning how to fold and shape the dough.
 We recommend reading through this recipe at least once before starting to set yourself up for success!
 You will need two days to make this recipe, so plan ahead!

 For this recipe, use a mature active sourdough starter.
 This means the starter should be at its peak, 4 to 6 hours after feeding it.
 This is when the starter is at its highest point (double or triple in volume) before the yeast starts to die off.

 For the dough